DJANG2024/MKDocsMaterial/docs/Glossary.md

-This section explains the technical terms that have been covered in this documentation.
+This section explains the technical terms that have been used in this documentation.
 The following terms are arranged in alphabetical order:

 | Terms                              | Explanations                                                                           |
 | ---------------------------------- | -------------------------------------------------------------------------------------- |